-We are warned not to get too close to the mountain gorillas.
+We are warned not to get too close to the mountain gorillas on our trek.
 Or touch them.

 But the great apes are not bound by any such restrictions.
-Guhonda, the largest silverback on the planet, lies on his belly, staring at us intently.
-Then he heaves up all 400 imposing pounds, and strides purposefully to a clump of bamboo shoots right behind us, as our group scrambles into a submissive huddle.
+Guhonda, the largest silverback on the planet, is lying on his belly, staring at us intently.
+Then he heaves up all 400 imposing pounds and strides purposefully to a clump of bamboo shoots right behind us as our group scrambles into a submissive huddle.